ErykDarnowski/game-discount-checker/README.md

 - [ ] test on slower networks? (possible timeout errors?)
 - [ ] higlight lower prices / discounts in console (coloring)
 - [ ] display store icons in terminal (check if this is even possible)?
+- [ ] redraw table as new prices are being loaded instead waiting for them?
 - [ ] at end of table print how much you can save by comparing lowest discounted price to highest discounted and/or base price
 - [X] print table in console [easy-table](https://www.npmjs.com/package/easy-table) ; [cli-table](https://github.com/Automattic/cli-table) ; [console-table](https://github.com/LvChengbin/console-table)